A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 Le Cadavre Exquis (The Exquisite Corpse), an artistic game that emphasizes spontaneity and collaboration, is invented by the group.

 Man Ray directs the surrealist film Emak Bakia.
-Surrealist publications include Aragon's Paris Peasant, Artaud's Nerve Scales, Eluard's Capital of Pain and Desnos' A la mysterieuse.
+Surrealist publications include Aragon's Paris Peasant, Artaud's Nerve Scales, Eluard's Capital of Pain and Desnos' A la mystérieuse.

-A Surrealist group in Belgium forms, featuring the participation of Camille Goemans, Marcel Lecomte, Rene Magritte, Paul Nouge and E.L.T.
+A Surrealist group in Belgium forms, featuring the participation of Camille Goemans, Marcel Lecomte, René Magritte, Paul Nougé and E.L.T.
 Mesens.

-Pablo Picasso takes part in some of the Surrealist's activities, though he never officially joins the group.
+Pablo Picasso takes part in some of the Surrealists' activities, though he never officially joins the group.

 1927

-Andre Breton has his first flirtation with the Communist Party.
+André Breton has his first flirtation with the Communist Party.
 Artaud, Vitrac and Soupault are expelled from the group.
 Soon after, Artaud and Vitrac form the Alfred Jarry Theater, where Artuad begins developing his thoughts concerning a Theater of Cruelty.
-The company opens with a production of Vitrac's play The Secrets of Love
+The company opens with a production of Vitrac's play The Secrets of Love.

 Desnos writes his masterpiece Liberty or Love.
 Other Surrealist literature includes Leiris' The Cardinal Point and Aragon's Irene's Cunt.